Does Rhinotillexomania Treatment Work?

 Who Has Rhinotillexomania?

 So, who exactly is at risk for rhinotillexomania?
 The truth is that a lot of people could have it.
 When it comes to compulsive nose picking, rhinotillexomania begins during childhood and continues into adolescence and even into adulthood.
 However, for most people, the actual disorder seems to occur sometime during adolescence or early adulthood.
+National Library of Medicine (Rhinotillexomania: psychiatric disorder or habit?) conducted a population survey which proved that nose picking is an almost universal act which adults engage— this practice may not be pathologic in most occasion.
 Rhinotillexomania doesn't have anything to do with hygiene or necessity.
 Instead, it's a compulsive way to ease tension or stress.

 Someone who feels a large amount of stress or who struggles with an anxiety disorder may be susceptible to the disorder.
 Those with other types of compulsion disorders, such as different forms of obsessive-compulsive disorder, may be more susceptible to rhinotillexomania.
 Also, they are more likely to suffer from a combination of various disorders with similar causes.
 Of course, as with many others, rhinotillexomania has a few possible causes, which makes it difficult to understand where it comes from.